nabeelmsft/IoT/nvidia-jetson-nano/samples/iot-edge/README.md

 ## Introduction

 In this tutorial we will see how we can deploy an IoT Edge Module on NVidia Jetson Nano device and send direct message to the newly created module and get its response.
+This tutorial can also be used on any Linux VM that Azure IoT Edge runtime supports.
+Just deploy the Azure IoT Edge runtime and use that VM as your device.

 ## Prerequisites